 Ideal for mixed use (road + parking), they integrate discreetly and offer good ventilation without wind risk.
 Their mechanism is robust, and they are particularly suitable for areas where outdoor space is limited.

-3. Projecting windows (our favorites!)
+3. Push windows (our favorites!)

 Versatile and practical, they allow ventilation even in the rain, thanks to their inclined openings that prevent water infiltration.
 Perfect for areas like the kitchen or long trips in all weather conditions.